Company offers to pay people to drink coffee

 - Must be committed to buying locally to satisfy coffee needs for an entire month.

-- Build and maintain strong social presence is a bonus, but not mandatory.
+- Build and maintaining a strong social presence is a bonus, but not mandatory.

 Responsibilities: